 - In addition, approximately one-quarter of patient accrual on NCTN treatment trials is paid for by the NCORP program.
 The community hospitals and medical centers participating in the NCORP program are reimbursed for accruing patients to NCTN treatment trials by their NCORP awards, not via the NCTN Group Operations award.

 Finally, in addition to these substantial annual expenditures, NCI also subsidizes the NCTN by paying for many other essential clinical trial functions, thereby further reducing costs borne by the Network groups:

 - NCI pays for the licenses and hosting fees of the electronic, common data management system, called Medidata Rave, used by all of the NCTN groups.

 - NCI oversees a national audit system for NCTN trials.

 - NCI manages Investigational New Drug applications to the Food and Drug Administration along with the distribution of these drugs for many NCTN trials.

-The program that emerged from this restructuring, the NCTN, has a different focus than its predecessor.
-Although competition between the individual groups for the best scientific ideas still exists, equal emphasis has been place on teamwork among investigators.
 Collaboration among the groups is viewed as critical to success at all organizational levels and is now specifically rewarded at the time of grant review.
 Efficiency is also stressed, and mandatory timelines are now in place for protocol development.
 Although these changes are viewed as vital for the health of the public system, they also come at an opportune moment, because exciting changes in oncologic science are offering new avenues for rapid advances, particularly for the development of new systemic treatments.